Sunday, June 28, 2015

 SPOILER ALERT!
 The plot of the movie will be discussed.

-Ridley Scott’s 1982 movie (with subsequent “Director’s Cut” and “Final Cut” editions, with a sequel in the works), explores the theme of what it is to be human.
+Ridley Scott’s 1982 movie (with subsequent “Director’s Cut” and “Final Cut” editions), explores the question of what it is to be human.
 This theme, visited often by author Philip K. Dick in his writings, including in his story, Do Androids Dream of Electric Sheep, on which Blade Runner is based, has been addressed recently in the films Her and Ex Machina, and in the television series, The Walking Dead.

 Here, the eyes have it!
 There are numerous references to vision in the film.
 The android detecting test at the beginning of the film is administered by a man named Holden (Morgan Paull), a “blade runner,” who is a person who hunts down the illegal presence of replicants (synthetic life forms) on earth.
 The device used tests pupil dilation to see if an emotional response is elicited by the subject.
 (The phrase “the eyes are the windows to the soul” comes to mind).
 The idea behind the test is that only humans can show emotion, and in particular empathy.
 The fact that there needs to be an involved, one hundred question test administered by an expert in emotional detection shows how difficult it has become to distinguish real humans from artificial ones.
 The replicant in this scene is Leon (Brion James) who does have an emotional response, becoming agitated by the questions asked, followed by him shooting Holden.